DXCC - WAS – WAC -WPX

 The Ham Shack

 I am somewhat limited by subdivision restrictions and use a SteppIR BigIR III vertical with 80 meter coil and a Alpha Delta DX-EE attic dipole.
-I have recently added a Pixel Technologies RF PRO-1B receive loop.
-This receive-only antenna is fantastic.
+I also use a Pixel Technologies RF PRO-1B receive loop.
+This receive-only antenna is fantastic and is connected with a splitter to the TS-990 and a Perseus SDR receiver that I control with the Studio 1 software package.
 One of my favorite accessories in the shack is the LP-100A Digital Vector Wattmeter.
-For Dstar, VHF and UHF in the shack I use an Icom ID-880H and an Icom IC-2820H with a Heil PR-781 mic connected to both radios with an LDG SLS-2 switch.
-I also use an Alinco DR-235 Mk III (220 MHz) .
-For portable operation, I use Icom’s 31A and 51A HTs for 2 meter and 440 operation, and to play with D-Star either directly or though my computer connected DVAP or DV Dongle.
+For Dstar, VHF and UHF in the shack I use an Icom IC-7100 with a Heil PR-781 mic.
+I also use a Kenwood TM-742A for 2 meters, 440 mHz and 220 mHz with a Heial PR-781 mic .
+For portable operation, I use Icom’s 51A HT for 2 meter and 440 operation, and to play with D-Star either directly or though my computer connected DVAP.
 You can learn more about my D-Star activities on my D-Star page.
 I also use a Kenwood TH-F6A tri-band HT from time to time.

 Thanks for stopping by.